-E. Municipal Authorities and Safety
+E Municipal Authorities and Safety

-- 18. The role of the municipal authorities will vary in accordance with the extent of their designated legislative and regulatory responsibilities.
-In most countries they are responsible for issuing stadium safety certificates (see Section J below and Appendix 20).
-This is a crucial role and the municipal authorities should ensure that they have the necessary arrangements in place, including access to qualified competent persons with specialist knowledge of stadium structures and safety systems and safety management arrangements. - 19.
-In some States, the municipal authorities may own and manage football stadia.
+18. The role of the municipal authorities will vary in accordance with the extent of their designated legislative and regulatory responsibilities.
+In many countries they are responsible for issuing stadium safety certificates (see Section J below and Appendix 20).
+This is a crucial role and the municipal authorities should ensure that they have the necessary arrangements in place, including access to qualified competent persons with specialist knowledge of stadium structures and safety systems and safety management arrangements.
+If this is not possible, then, within the limits of the constitutional provisions, the national coordination body should consider creating an independent public authority tasked with developing standards and issuing stadium safety certificates or putting in place regulations or arrangements to guarantee the effectiveness of stadium safety certification and licensing procedures.

+19. In some States, the municipal authorities may own and manage football stadia.
 In such circumstances, it is crucial that there is a clear distinction between the role of the municipality in managing a public facility and their role in ensuring that the facility is compliant with safety certification and other safety imperatives.

-F. Events in Public Places
+F Events in Public Places

-- 20. Municipal authorities also have a crucial role to play in respect of organised or spontaneous football related events in public places, notably but not exclusively, fan zones/parks and public viewing events.
+20. Municipal authorities also have a crucial role to play in respect of organised or spontaneous football related events in public places, notably but not exclusively, fan zones/parks and public viewing events.
 These types of events have become increasingly common and can manifest in a number of forms.
-Some events will be organised, either by the event organiser, a private company or the municipality itself, while others will be spontaneous (but predictable) gatherings of resident and visiting supporters in city squares and other service focused locations. - 21.
-In terms of organised events, the role of the municipal authorities will vary in accordance with national and local laws and regulations, but such events should be encouraged and facilitated, they should also be subject to a range of constraints and obligations, including the need to seek permissions and otherwise comply with the safety arrangements set out by the municipality, police and other emergency services.
-The guidance set out in Appendix 47 is designed to assist delivery of these important responsibilities. - 22.
-In respect of anticipated but spontaneous supporter gatherings, the municipality should adopt a generally supportive and proactive role in the co-ordination of safety preparations, including: - policing, fire and medical strategies; - measures to ensure that the maximum safe capacity of the area is not exceeded; - effective management of entry and exit arrangements and access and dispersal routes; and customised emergency plans.
+Some events will be organised, either by the event organiser, a private company or the municipality itself, while others will be spontaneous (but predictable) gatherings of resident and visiting supporters in city squares and other service focused locations.

+21. In terms of organised events, the role of the municipal authorities will vary in accordance with national and local laws and regulations, but such events, subject to a police risk assessment, should be encouraged and facilitated.
+Organised events should also be subject to a range of constraints and obligations, including the need to seek permissions and otherwise comply with the safety arrangements set out by the municipality, police and other emergency services.
+The guidance set out in Appendix 47 is designed to assist delivery of these important responsibilities.

+22. In respect of anticipated but spontaneous supporter gatherings, the municipality should adopt a generally supportive and proactive role in the co-ordination of safety preparations, including:

+- policing, fire and medical strategies; - measures to ensure that the maximum safe capacity of the area is not exceeded;

+- effective management of entry and exit arrangements and access and dispersal routes; and - customised emergency plans.

-Liaison with representatives of football supporter groups and supporter focused initiatives, and experts in supporter dynamics can assist in obtaining information on anticipated numbers, preferred meeting points (e.g. city centres) and the various services required by supporters.
+23. Liaison with representatives of football supporter groups and supporter focused initiatives, and experts in supporter dynamics can assist in obtaining information on anticipated numbers, preferred meeting points (e.g. city centres) and the various services required by supporters.

-G. Football Authorities and Safety
+G Football Authorities and Safety